MeltwaterArchive/storyplayer/devices/how-to-test.md

 There's a few things we sometimes have to adjust when we start running a new test against the other environments:

 * Anything that's been hard-coded into the test, but which is different in different environments, needs turning into a config file entry.
 It's normally URLs that are the problem here.
 * Timeouts on page loads often need adjusting.
-Some of our environments are virtual, and some run on pretty decent hardware, and as a result, they perform differently.
+Some of our environments are virtual, whilst others run on dedicated hardware, and as a result, they perform differently.
 (This is something we're going to look at in a future release; I'm sure we can make this much easier than it currently is).
 * Different environments run different versions of the code, and have different functionality.
 You've got to be careful here; the more `if` statements in your tests, the more fragile your tests become.
 You're better off maintaining different tests for different versions of your app.
 * Some tests are too dangerous to run in production, especially when attempting to test superadmin functionality.
-(A future release of Storyplayer will allow tests to blacklist environments).
+You can use Storyplayer's support for [safeguarding environments](../environments/safeguarding.html) to help with this.

 ## Pick One Browser And Device, Then Adapt